-7. Once you've purchased a Relay Token, you can monitor the price of the Relay Token on its Bancor.Network token page:
+Once you've purchased a Relay Token, you can monitor its price on its Bancor.Network token page:

-You can also monitor the percentage of the Relay you own by viewing the Relay Token contract on Etherscan, clicking on the "Holders" tab and searching for your wallet address.
-For example, here are holders of the DAIBNT Relay contract.
+You can monitor the % of the Relay you own by viewing the Relay Token contract on Etherscan, clicking on the "Holders" tab and searching for your wallet address.